 A flower having sepals, petals, stamens, and pistils is complete.
 Lacking one or more of such structures, it is said to be incomplete.
 Stamens and pistils are not present together in all flowers.

-When both are present the flower is said to be perfect, or bisexual, regardless of a lack of any other part that renders it incomplete.
+When both are present, the flower is perfect or bisexual, regardless of a lack of any other part that renders it incomplete.

 Terms Referring to Flowers

 - Complete – Flower containing sepals, petals, stamens, and pistil

 - Incomplete – Flower lacking sepals, petals, stamens, and/or pistils